socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

     | *mail*

 Group Display Name Field:
-  The attribute that should be used as Nextcloud group name.
-Nextcloud allows a limited set of characters (a-zA-Z0-9.-_@).
+  The attribute that should be used as cyfrSpaces group name. cyfrSpaces allows a limited set of characters (a-zA-Z0-9.-_@).
 Once a group name is assigned it cannot be changed.